equinix-labs/metal-python/equinix_metal/README.md

 ## Searching

 Searching is used to find matching resources using multiple field comparissons.
 The API supports searching in resources that define this behavior.
-The fields available for search differ by resource, as does the search strategy.
+Currently the search parameter is only available on devices, ssh_keys, api_keys and memberships endpoints.

 To search resources you can use the `search` query parameter.